 We offer many exciting opportunities to fish with more than 7,500 lakes and ponds, 70,000 miles of rivers and streams, and hundreds of miles of coastline.
-To enjoy the State’s many fishing locations, you may need to purchase a fishing license.
+If you are over the age of 15, you will need to purchase a fishing license to fish most of New York’s freshwaters.

 - Catch freshwater fish species by angling, spearing, hooking, long bow and tip ups.